JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

    * /gws/nopw/j04/jmmp_collab/AMM15/EMODNET_GEBCO_2020/GEBCO_2020

 The data needs to be mapped onto the AMM15 grid.
-To do we we can make use of the iris interpolator.
+To do we we can make use of the iris interpolation.

+### Convert GEBCO to Cube

 In order to use the interpolator we convert the GEBCO data into an iris cube.
+To do that use:

+      * GEBCO_PROCESS/MAKE_GEBCO_CUBE.py

+This takes as input the path to the cutout of the NWS GEBCO data (NWS_CUT_GEBCO.nc) and the path of the dir to store the resultant cube of data (GEBCO_CUBE.nc).

+### Interpolate GEBCO cube to AMM15 extended domain

-In the later stages when we use  the Shapiro smoother we need data that goes beyond AMM15s boundaries.
+In the later stages when we use the Shapiro smoother we need data that goes beyond AMM15 boundaries.
-This we actually map the GEBCO data onto a cube whos lat lon extents are beyond the AMM15 lat lon extents, but use the same underlying grid.
+Thus we actually map the GEBCO data onto a cube whos lat lon extents are beyond the AMM15 lat lon extents, but use the same underlying grid.

-In order to expand the grid we need to obtain the underlygin AMM15 grid to begin with.
+In order to expand the grid we need to obtain the underlying AMM15 grid to begin with.
 This is defined in the grid file AMM15_ROTATED_CS.nc and stored on jasmin under:

    * /gws/nopw/j04/jmmp_collab/AMM15/EMODNET_GEBCO_2020/AMM15_ROTATED_CS.nc

+We use the script

+   * GEBCO_PROCESS/EXPAND_AMM15_CUBE.p

+to interpolate the GEBCO data onto the expanded AMM15 grid.

+It takes as input the pat to the AMM15 rotated CS file, the path to the GEBCO cube and the GEBCO mask file (TID).
+It also takes as an argument the path to where to store the resultant
+interpolated files.

+The mask on AMM15 will be defined to be exactly that as in the operational case by reading in a reference LSM.
+This will be applied when we later apply the LAT correction ahead of smoothing.

+For the domain that goes beyond the AMM15, we derive the mask based on the GEBCO mask.
+This will have many lakes and fine scale estuaries etc. that do not connect with the sea due to lack of required resolution at 1.5 km etc.
+We don\'t at this stage want to redo the cleaning up of the mask for the inner AMM15 hence we just apply what we already have.
+But we don\'t need to worry about unconnected lakes etc. in the domain beyond AMM15 as it is only used for the Shapiro filter to have data that goes beyond the AMM15 boundaries.

+So we process the data outside the inner core AMM15 domain and inside differently.
+   * We compute a version of the bathymetry that is extrapolated everywhere regardless of LSM
+   * We compute a version of the bathymetry that is  masked by the GEBCO mask
+   * we merge the two but retain the extrapolated version in the inner domain and the LSM in the outer domain
+      * later we apply the operational LSM on the inner domain ahead of Shapiro smoothing when we also apply the LAT